No finals for Anjum Moudgil, Tejaswini Sawant in women's rifle 3P shooting | Sports-Games

 The top eight shooters in the qualifications make the finals.

-Sanjeev Rajput is now the only Indian shooter left in fray at the Games.
+The seasoned Sanjeev Rajput and young Aishwary Pratap Singh Tomar are the last two Indian shooters left in fray at the Games.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)